2005 UEFA Champions League final: Ticketing

+Team selection

 Milan were expected to field a 4–4–2 formation, and there was much speculation about who would partner Andriy Shevchenko in attack.
 Filippo Inzaghi and Jon Dahl Tomasson were touted, but it was expected that on-loan striker Hernán Crespo would be chosen.
 This was echoed by Milan manager Ancelotti: "I will not say if he will play from the start, but he will definitely play."
 Liverpool were also expected to adopt a 4–4–2 formation.
 Dietmar Hamann was expected to start ahead of Igor Bišćan, and when questioned over whether Djibril Cissé or Milan Baroš would start as main striker, Benítez replied, "Both are good enough, maybe both can play, why not?"

+Officials

 The referee for the final was Manuel Mejuto González, who led an all-Spanish crew of officials.
 His assistant referees were Oscar Martínez Samaniego and Clemente Ayete Plou, and the fourth official was Arturo Daudén Ibáñez.
 Mejuto González was only the third Spanish referee to officiate a European Cup final, following Manuel Díaz Vega in 1996 and José María Ortiz de Mendíbil in 1969.